 Although you may download and complete the forms yourself or hire a tax professional, we recommend that you use Sprintax (SPRINTAX).
 This internet-based tax preparation software is designed exclusively for international students and scholars.

-Request an access code from Global Services and follow directions to create a user account.
+Request an access code from International Student and Scholar Services and follow directions to create a user account.
 Then log in and begin the question-and-answer format.

 - 10 minutes to gather documentation